 This program is possible due to the kind contributions of Susan Mazer and Dallas Smith, City of Reno, and Renown Health.

-For more information about this program please call or email Valerie Moore, Community Relations Manager, email@example.com
+For more information about this program please email Valerie Moore, Community Relations Manager, email@example.com

 In 1987 Sierra Arts Foundation began awarding grants to artists of all disciplines living within a 100-mile radius.